ParvinEyvazov/what-should-I-get-in-final-exam/README.md

 # What should I get in final exam?

 <h3>What is this?</h3>
-All universities has their own grading system.
-Some of them is using Letter grading system.
+All universities have their own grading system.
+Some of them are using the Letter grading system.

 - AA 4.0
 - BA 3.5